Rock 'n' Roll History for

 November 17

 John Lennon and Yoko Ono release their fifth album, "Double Fantasy" in both the US and UK.
-The album would reach the top of the charts in both countries as well as seven others around the globe.
+The LP would reach the top of the charts in both countries as well as seven others around the globe.
 Four singles made the Billboard Top 40, "(Just Like) Starting Over" (#1), "Woman" (#2), "Watching The Wheels" (#10), and "Nobody Told Me" (#5).
-The LP would win Album Of The Year at the 1982 Grammy Awards and sell over three million copies in America alone.
+The collection would go on to win Album Of The Year at the 1982 Grammy Awards and sell over three million copies in America alone.

 November 17

-Six months after it was released "Wake Me Up Before You Go-Go" by Wham! tops the Billboard Hot 100 for the first of three weeks.
+Six months after it was released, "Wake Me Up Before You Go-Go" by Wham! tops the Billboard Hot 100 for the first of three weeks.
 The single would be certified Platinum in the United States for sales of over two million copies.
+The tune also went to #1 in the UK for two weeks.

 November 17